Donate Now!

 Cultural Safety & Active Offer Training

-All incoming students are required to complete Cultural Safety and Active Offer training prior to your first day of medical school at NOSM University.
-This training will help incoming you better understand the context within which you will be training and maximize your learning opportunities throughout the UME curriculum.
-It will also help give you a better grasp of the Social Accountability mandate that drives everything we do at NOSM University.
+All incoming students are required to complete Cultural Safety and Active Offer training prior to their first day of medical school at NOSM University.
+This training will help students better understand the context within which they will be training and maximize their learning opportunities throughout the UME curriculum.
+It will also help students better grasp the Social Accountability mandate that drives everything we do at NOSM University.

 Specific information regarding Cultural Safety and Active Offer training will be included in the offer of admission to the program.